cinderblock/uMaker/README.md

-# Make Tools - Standard tools for embeded C/C++ projects
+# uMaker - Makefile and tools for embeded C/C++ projects

 This set of makefiles is intended to be used by all embeded projects.
 Each file is inteded to be included from a main Makefile when its features are needed while providing as many defaults as possible.
-It will even support building and linking in external libraries.

 ## Conventions